open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/addon.md

 upon discovering new clusters by setting the `InstallStrategy` from the [addon-framework](https://github.com/open-cluster-management-io/addon-framework).
-On the other hand, the admin can also manually install the addon for the clusters by applying `ManagedClusterAddon` into their cluster namespace.
+On the other hand, the admin can also manually install the addon for the clusters by applying `ManagedClusterAddOn` into their cluster namespace.